 Track project financial performance

-- Labor cost column shows the internal delivery cost of delivering the project.
+- The labor cost column shows the internal delivery cost of delivering the project

-- The project profit column shows how much you are making from each project when deducting the external and internal cost.
+- The project profit column shows how much you are making from each project when deducting the external and internal costs

-All columns include estimated vs. actual results, allowing you to compare your actual performance against the data set out in the price proposal easily.
+All columns include estimated vs. actual results, allowing you to easily compare your performance against the data set out in the price proposal.

 Quoted versus Actual table

-To see how profitable specific deliverables are, how much time the team has spent on these activities and how you are progressing against each of them, toggle open the Quoted vs Actual table.
-It displays all the services and products you listed on the quote and compares actual results against each of them.
+Use the Quoted vs Actual table within the Budget section to see how profitable specific deliverables are, how much time your team has spent on these activities, and how you are progressing against them.
+It displays all the services and products you listed in the quote and compares actual results against them.

 - The invoice column shows if you have issued any invoices for the work.
-If you notice a red dot next to data in this column, it means an invoice is overdue, while the green dot confirms the received payment.
+An invoice is overdue if you notice a red dot next to the data in this column.
+A green dot confirms the received payment.